How to Have and Keep a Good Memory All Your Life

 Do you have trouble putting names to faces?
 Do you forget street names and even what you did last week?
 People as young as forty can, and do, experience minor memory loss.
-This is both both frustrating and embarrassing, but it need not happen.
+This can be both frustrating and embarrassing, but it need not happen.

 Obviously a healthy lifestyle is vital for a keen memory.
 Studies have found that those who maintain a healthy lifestyle throughout their lives, will perform significantly better on memory tests.